chandharlabs/yesdr-standard/docs/consortium/overview.md

 - Architecture and system design
 - Protocol and interface specifications
-- Reference implementations and tooling
 - Spectrum monitoring and cognitive radio integration
 - AI-driven optimization and automation in wireless systems
 - Educational and research deployments

-The Consortium does not engage in commercial product development.
-All activities are focused on standardization, research enablement, and technical coordination.
+- Reference implementations and tooling

 ---